TargaryenLabs/softsight-web/README.md

 ## 🌟 Key Features:

-Frontend built with React (or your preferred framework)
+Frontend built with NextJs

-Backend APIs developed with Python (Flask/FastAPI)
+Backend APIs developed with Python (Flask)

 Secure communication with the ML model